akostrik/CPP_module_42/README.md

 search, search_n                       |searches a range for a number of consecutive copies of an element **Modifying sequence operations**:     |
-copy, copy_backward                    |copies a range of elements to a new location (in backwards order) replace, replace_if, replace_copy, replace_copy_if|copies a range, replacing elements satisfying specific criteria with another value remove, remove_if, remove_copy, remove_copy_if|removes elements satisfying specific criteria, copies a range of elements omitting those that satisfy specific criteria unique, unique_copy                    |removes consecutive duplicate elements in a range, creates a copy of some range of elements that contains no consecutive duplicates fill, fill_n                           |copy-assigns the given value to every element (N elements) in a range reverse, reverse_copy                  |reverses the order of elements in a range, creates a copy of a range that is reversed rotate, rotate_copy                    |rotates the order of elements in a rangecopies and rotate a range of elements swap, swap_ranges, iter_swap           |swaps two ranges / the elements pointed to by two iterators
+copy, copy_backward                    |copies a range of elements to a new location (in backwards order) fill, fill_n                           |copy-assigns the given value to every element (N elements) in a range uninitialized_copy                     |copies a range of objects to an uninitialized area of memory uninitialized_fill, uninitialized_fill_n|copies an object to an uninitialized area of memory, defined by a range (by a start and a count) replace, replace_if, replace_copy, replace_copy_if|copies a range, replacing elements satisfying specific criteria with another value remove, remove_if, remove_copy, remove_copy_if|removes elements satisfying specific criteria, copies a range of elements omitting those that satisfy specific criteria unique, unique_copy                    |removes consecutive duplicate elements in a range, creates a copy of some range of elements that contains no consecutive duplicates reverse, reverse_copy                  |reverses the order of elements in a range, creates a copy of a range that is reversed rotate, rotate_copy                    |rotates the order of elements in a rangecopies and rotate a range of elements swap, swap_ranges, iter_swap           |swaps two ranges / the elements pointed to by two iterators